The Right Way to Talk Politics & Social Issues (In & Out of the Classroom)

 Let’s look at the immigration issue again.
 One side is concerned about caring for immigrants and the other side is concerned about protecting Americans and helping those that are already here.
 The truth is that both goals are important.
 We need to be a haven for immigrants and those who need our help and protection, while also caring for Americans.
 The problem is that people are thinking in terms of “one or the other.”
 Both sides need to be part of the solution; it’s not an “either/or.”

 Another example is the issue from a few years ago about kneeling during the national anthem.
 One side said, “We are doing this to call attention to injustice.”
 The other side said, “You’re disrespecting veterans, our flag, and our country.”
 Both sides said, “I’m right, you’re wrong.”
-Everyone was blaming the other side and no one was listening to each other.
-The truth is that both sides had a fair point.
+Everyone was pointing fingers rather than truly listening to each other.
+The truth is that both concerns were valid and needed to be considered.

 The last example is Black Lives Matter.
-We need to both support police officers and hold them accountable.
+We can and should both support police officers and hold them accountable.
 These sides shouldn’t be in opposition to each other; they’re both important.
 Acknowledging the other person’s view does not discount your own.
 It needs to be “both/and.”

 spread the word!